TrustworthyComputing/csaw_esc_2023/deliverables.md

 size paper, not compsoc mode); templates are available [here](http://www.ieee.org/conferences_events/conferences/publishing/templates.html) (LaTeX template is preferred).
 The final phase PDF report can be **up to 10 pages** including references and appendices.
+To upload the final report, you will need to upload your new document to replace your qualification report in hotcrp.

 In addition, teams should upload additional materials for each challenge as indicated in the corresponding challenge description in a zip file to HotCRP.
 In